-- Envision a special future for them: With our touch, with our words that attach high value, come a response in a child or loved one’s heart that can be nothing short of transformational.
-The light going on in their heart and mind that the way God has made them, they can do more than they ever dreamed in living out a God-honoring future.
+- Envision a special future for them: With our touch, with our words that attach high value, comes a response in a child or loved one’s heart that can be nothing short of transformational.
+The light going on in their heart and mind that the way God has made them, they can do more than they ever dreamed of living out a God-honoring future.

 P.S.: I have a sneaking suspicion that Yasmin enjoyed her birthday celebration.
 What do you think?